Trevoke/elixir-packages/README.md

 # elixir-packages
-Idiomatic elixir packages

-# What is an idiomatic Elixir package?
+# How does an Elixir package qualify?

-This is a complex answer.
 Here are the guidelines:

 1. It fulfills a clear function, too complex to warrant building within one's own system
 2. It prefers returning `{:error, :description_of_error` over raising an exception